 Cucumber beetles actually come in two varieties.
 While the two varieties look different, their damage is the same.

 The striped cucumber beetle is either yellowish-green or orangeish-green with three black stripes down its back.
 The spotted cucumber beetle is also either yellowish-green or orangeish-green with 12 black spots on its back.
-Both pests are about 1/4 of an inch long.
+Both pests are about 1/4 inch long.

 Cucumber Beetle Damage

 Image by carol2chat Cucumber beetles will eat the leaves, flowers and fruit of beans, cucumbers, melons, asparagus, corn, eggplant and squash plants and their larva will chew on the roots of these plant.
 While there is some damage from this to the plants, the real reason that cucumber beetle control is important to a garden is because cucumber beetles are carriers of cucumber bacterial wilt and cucumber mosaic, which affects squash, melons and cucumbers.
 They affect cucumbers the most.

-Cucumber bacterial wilt and cucumber mosaic can survive in the digestive system of a cucumber beetle and as a cucumber beetle moves from plant to plant to feed, it spreads these diseases to all the plants it eats from.
+Cucumber bacterial wilt and cucumber mosaic can survive in the digestive system of a cucumber beetle and as a cucumber beetle moves from plant to plant to feed, it spreads these diseases to all the plants it eats.
 Once a plant is infected with either bacterial wilt or cucumber mosaic, it cannot be cured and will either die or become unproductive after they are infected.

 How to Deter Cucumber Beetles